enif77/EFrt/EFrt.Libs.Core/README.md

 ## TODO

-Words: `ENVIRONMENT?
-CHARS`
+Words: `ENVIRONMENT?`

 Words-ext: `B!
 B, C@ BYTE+ BYTES`

-Char should be 16 bit/2 bytes, representing C# Char.
-All C-words should work with 2-bytes.
+Char should be 16 bit/2 bytes, representing the C# char type.
+All C-words should work with 2-bytes/chars.

 ## Skipped words